w3f/polkadot-wiki/docs/learn/learn-proxies.md

 As the term suggests, nested proxy calls are proxy calls within proxy calls.
 Such calls are needed if there are proxied accounts that are proxies themselves.
-In the example diagram below, Alice has a stash account that has a _staking_ proxy account, P-A. P-A is a _pure_ proxy, a proxied account originally spawned by Charly that is now an _any_ proxy of P-A and signs everything on its behalf.
+In the example diagram below, Alice has a stash account that has a _staking_ proxy account, P-C. P-C is a _pure_ proxy, a proxied account originally spawned by Charly that is now an _any_ proxy of P-C and signs everything on its behalf.

 ![nested proxy calls](../assets/nested-proxy-calls.png)

-For example, to bond more funds, Charly needs to submit a `prox.proxy` extrinsic to P-A, which in turn submits a `proxy.proxy` extrinsic to Alice including a `staking.bondExtra` extrinsic, specifying the number of tokens that need to be bounded.
+For example, to bond more funds, Charly needs to submit a `prox.proxy` extrinsic to P-C, which in turn submits a `proxy.proxy` extrinsic to Alice including a `staking.bondExtra` extrinsic, specifying the number of tokens that need to be bounded.
 If Charly wants to leave, a new account can take his place as any proxy (before Charly leaves!).
 There is no need to change the staking proxy account.
-Also, Alice is the only one who can remove P-A as a staking proxy, and P-A can only perform staking-related tasks.
-For example, P-A cannot send funds out from Alice's account.
+Also, Alice is the only one who can remove P-C as a staking proxy, and P-C can only perform staking-related tasks.
+For example, P-C cannot send funds out from Alice's account.

 :::note